Rosemont, Illinois: Economy

-Rosemont is positioned between O'Hare International Airport and the rest of the City of Chicago.
-Due to its location, much of the village is occupied by large hotels and office buildings.
-Several major hotel chains operating in the United States have a presence in Rosemont, including Global Hyatt, Hilton Hotels Corporation, Marriott International, Loews Corporation, Best Western, and InterContinental Hotels Group, among others.
+Rosemont is positioned directly east of O'Hare International Airport and directly northwest of the City of Chicago.
+Due to its location, much of the village is occupied by a large highway interchange, hotels, and office buildings.
+Several major hotel chains operating in the United States have a presence in Rosemont.

 According to Colliers International, the Rosemont/O'Hare office market encompassed approximately 13.325 e6sqft of total inventory in Q1 2017.
 Corporate headquarters in the village include those of Culligan, US Foods, Velsicol Chemical Corporation, World Kitchen, Riddell, Reyes Holdings, the Big Ten Conference, and Haribo of America.